theostath/Pima_Indians_Diabetes/README.md

 Use pip install to install the packages needed to run the code.
 These are the following: pandas, numpy, matplotlib, seaborn, scikit-learn and xgboost.

+# Download the dataset

+Download the dataset from Kaggle: https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database

 # Run the code

 Then you can download main.py and run it in the terminal: